sboesebeck/morphium/docs/test-runner.md

 ./runtests.sh --rerunfailed --parallel 2
 ```

-## Local MorphiumServer Cluster
+## Local Cluster (localhost)

-If you have a MorphiumServer replica set running locally on `localhost:27017,27018,27019`, use:
+If you have a replica set running locally on `localhost:27017,localhost:27018,localhost:27019` (MongoDB or MorphiumServer), use:

 ```bash
 ./runtests.sh --morphiumserver-local --parallel 2 --restart